 According to an FAO report*, 18% of global greenhouse gas emissions are caused by animal farming.

 Intensive farming is one of the causes of pandemics such as SARS, avian and swine flu.

 *Food and Agriculture Organization of the United Nations

 End The Slaughter Age (ETSA) is an international organisation founded with the aim of ending the existence of animal husbandry for food and other purposes, starting with the slaughter of animals.
-To this end, in addition to various initiatives, it has launched a European Citizens’ Initiative (ECI) with two specific proposals:
+To this end it has launched a European Citizens’ Initiative (ECI) with two specific proposals: